jasonwebb/Jar-of-Fireflies/README.md

+---
+WARNING: This project is currently being updated.
+The board designs need to be physically prototyped, and the current firmware sketch is not guaranteed to work correctly with the latest board design.
+Use with caution!
+---

 # Jar of Fireflies

 Mason jars outfitted with LEDs and a small microcontroller programmed to mimic the behavior of fireflies caught on a warm summer night.
 A gentle tap on the glass catches the attention of a piezo element, startling the lights and causing them to rapidly flash for a moment before returning to their blissful natural state.